sweattep/ancient_quotes/README.md

 >For beware of wrath when abundance entices you; don't let a big bribe turn you aside

 >God rescues the afflicted by their affliction and opens their ears in oppression

+>if you ever get enough money, you may buy your own freedom